YanayGoor/react-python/README.md

     )
 ```

+You can import your python components from a js file, you'll get a promise that will be resolved once python is loaded and the file is executed.
+For an example look at `src/index.js`.

 ## Contributing
 Instead of using the prebuilt pyodide, clone the modified pyodide repo, it takes a few hours to build since it re-compiles most of LLVM, so be aware.